 Cleaning supplies: Accidents will happen.
 Be prepared with absorbent cloths, paper towels, a good scrubbing brush and sponge, non-toxic cleaners and odor-neutralizing spray.

-Cat carrier: You'll need a carrier to transport your cat from the rescue center (or local PetSmart) to your home.
+Cat carrier: You'll need a carrier to transport your cat from the rescue center to your home.
 The tight quarters will give them the sense of security they crave during all this newness.
 At the very least, you'll need one to tote your cat to the vet for their upcoming visit.

 Toys: According Dr. Katja Lang (aka Dr. Kibble) Made by Nacho’s veterinary consultant and Nacho’s lifelong vet, toys provide enrichment and keep anxiety at bay by helping cats harness their wild side (get more ideas here).
 Some of Nacho's favorite toys include his beloved stuffed chili pepper and the perennial classic, a laser pointer.

 Whether you upcycle one from a box and a soft sweater or blanket or invest in something fancier, cats dig privacy, and a cat cave will help them feel safe and sound.